enifmada/EMSel/README.md

 A minimal sample call with a VCF:
 `python run_emsel.py sample_datasets/GB_c22.vcf output_EM --info_file sample_datasets/GB_individuals.table --info_cols Genetic_ID Date_mean time_before_present`

 Both of these will create the file `output_EM.csv` containing a simple table of the results of running EMSel in all available modes of selection.
-The table is formatted as a header (briefly explaining the format) followed by one row for each replicate with 3M columns per row, where M equals the number of selection modes (including neutrality) analyzed under.
-Each set of 3 columns is the tuple (log_likelihood, s_1, s_2) at termination of the algorithm.
+The table is formatted as a indexed and column-labelled csv with one row for each replicate with (3M+2) columns per row, where M equals the number of non-neutral selection modes analyzed under.
+The first column are the index of each row within the unfiltered dataset (see -maf and --min_sample_density for a description of the filters).
+The second column is the neutral log-likelihood.
+Each set of 3 subsequent columns is the tuple (log_likelihood, s_1, s_2) for each selection mode at termination of the algorithm.

 A more complete output file will also be saved if the `--full_output` flag is used - see that section of the README for a description.